17 Fruit Crops That Grow in Shade

 - When to Harvest: Summer, when fruits start to soften

 Gooseberry is a small shrub that is attractive in the landscape.
-They do well in a location that is partly sunny with some afternoon shade.
+These fruit crops don’t mind shade, preferably in a location that is partly sunny with some afternoon shade.
 Some varieties of gooseberry are thorny, but not all.
 They can grow quite dense and bushy, so prune your plants each winter to keep them in top form, help improve airflow, and maximize fruit production on the healthiest branches.

 Gooseberry fruits are small and round.
 Many varieties produce green fruits and look somewhat like a cross between a grape and a blueberry.
 The taste is sweet-tart, and these unusual fruits are most commonly used for making jams and jellies.